TUW-VieVS/VieSchedpp/README.md

 # Installation

+The software consists of two parts:
+* VieSched++: the scheduler (this repository)
+* VieSched++ GUI: the graphical user interface, hostet on https://github.com/TUW-VieVS/VieSchedppGUI

+__It is highly recommended to use the GUI to create the VieSchedpp.xml input files!__

+Have a look at https://github.com/TUW-VieVS/VieSchedppGUI/blob/master/README.md for installing the GUI.

+## Installation of VieSched++

 This section descripes how to install __VieSched++__ on LINUX.

 While an installation is possible on Windows (tested with Windows 10) it is no